amarula/dyndesign/README.rst

     MergedClass = mergeclasses(Base, Ext1, Ext2, ...)

-Decorate a method easily with one or more instance methods:
+Decorate a method with one or more instance methods loaded at runtime:

 .. code:: python